Hyperbolicity in presence of a large local system: Introduction

 \section{Introduction}

 Let $X$ be a (non-necessarily smooth nor irreducible, but reduced) proper complex algebraic variety.
-Following Lang, we define three `special' subsets of $X$ that measure three different kind of hyperbolic behaviour: \begin{itemize} \item The subset $\Sp(X) \subset X$ is defined as the union of the (positive-dimensional) integral closed subvarieties of $X$ that are not of general type. \item The subset $\Sp_{ab}(X) \subset X$ is defined as the union of all images of non-constant rational maps $A \dasharrow X$ from an abelian variety $A$. \item The subset $\Sp_{h}(X) \subset X$ is defined as the union of all entire curves in $X$, i.e. the images of non-constant holomorphic maps $\bC \to X$. \end{itemize}
+Following Lang, we define the \emph{special} subsets $\Sp_{alg}(X)$, $\Sp_{ab}(X)$, and $\Sp_h(X)$ of $X$ as the union respectively of \begin{itemize} \item all (positive-dimensional) integral closed subvarieties not of general type; \item the images of all non-constant rational maps $A \dasharrow X$ with source an abelian variety $A$; \item all the entire curves of $X$, i.e. the image of all non-constant holomorphic maps $\bC \to X$. \end{itemize} It is not clear from their definition whether these subsets are Zariski-closed in $X$.
+The inclusions $\Sp_{ab}(X) \subset \Sp_{alg}(X)$ and $\Sp_{ab}(X) \subset \Sp_h(X)$ always hold, see Proposition \ref{trivial inclusions}.
+Inspired by an earlier conjecture of Green-Griffiths \cite{Green-Griffiths79}, Lang \cite{Lang86} conjectured that the Zariski closures of both $\Sp_{h}(X)$ and $\Sp_{ab}(X)$ are equal to $\Sp_{alg}(X)$, and that this locus is equal to $X$ if and only if $X$ is not of general type\footnote{One says that a non-necessarily irreducible projective variety is of general type if at least one of its irreducible component is.}. \\